croedel/MTECmqtt/README.md

 ## MQTT server
 The MQTT server `MTEC_modbus_mqtt.py` connects to your espressif Modbus server, retrieves relevant data, and writes them to a MQTT broker.
 This can be useful, if you want to use the data e.g. as source for an EMS or home automation tool.
 Many of them enable to read data from MQTT, therefore this might be a good option for an easy integration.

+This server enables e.g. an easy integration into well-known projects like Home Assistant (https://www.home-assistant.io) or evcc (https://evcc.io).

+The MQTT server supports Home Assistant auto-discovery, which means that Home Assistant will automatically detect and configure your MTEC Inverter.
+You just need to enable and configure the MQTT integration within Home Assistant and then start `mtec_modbus_mqtt.py`.

 If you want to run the mqtt server as a service, you can find a `.service` template in the `templates` directory.

+If you want to integrate the data into evcc (https://evcc.io), you might want to have a look at the `èvcc.yaml` snippet in the `templates` directory.
+It shows how to define and use the MTEC `meters`, provided in MQTT.
+Please don't forget to replace `<MTEC_SERIAL_NO>` with the actual serial no of your Inverter.

 ### Configuration
 Please see following options in `config.yaml` to configurate the service according your demand:

+The `MQTT_` parameters define the connection to your MQTT server.
+The `REFRESH_` parameters define how frequently the data gets fetched from your Inverter

 ```
 MQTT_SERVER : "localhost"   # MQTT server